dcolli23/dcolli23.github.io/index.md

 ---
-title: The Colli Portfolio
+title: Home
 nav_order: 1
 ---

-# The Colli Portfolio
+# Home

-Hello, my name is Dylan Colli and this is my portfolio page.
-I'm currently in the job market for a software engineer position and would love to hear from you!
+Hello, my name is Dylan Colli.
+I am a first year Robotics Master's student at the University of Michigan advised by [Dmitry Berenson](https://web.eecs.umich.edu/~dmitryb/).
+My research focus is primarily in robot perception towards applications in agricultural robotics.
+Prior to the University of Michigan, I worked as an algorithm engineer in the target tracking team at the autonomous vehicle company, [Arriver](https://www.arriver.com/about-us).

+I received my B.S. in Chemical Engineering from the University of Kentucky where I worked in the labs of [Peter Kekenes-Huskey](https://pkhlab.sites.luc.edu/people.html) and [Ken Campbell](https://medicine.uky.edu/users/kscamp3), focused on applications of computer vision and multi-scale modelling towards the advancement of heart disease research.

-You can get to know me through the links to the left.
+You can get to know my work through the [Projects](pages/projects/projects.md) link.
+You can also follow this link to find my most recent [Resume](pages/resume/resume.md)<!-- and CV-->.